 Roman plumbing innovations

 The ancient Romans were the masters of modern innovation.
-Not only did they have baths and flushing toilets in their homes, they also had public latrines and a comprehensive sewer system.
-Rome’s eleven aqueducts supplied the city with water, often sourced from miles away, and waste water was drained into the huge Cloaca Maxima (which means Greatest Sewer).
+Not only did they have baths and flushing toilets in their homes, but they also had public latrines and a comprehensive sewer system.
+Rome’s eleven aqueducts supplied the city with water, often sourced from miles away, and the wastewater was drained into the huge Cloaca Maxima (which means Greatest Sewer).

 Even with its limitations, however, Roman sanitation set a great example for the rest of the world – and even though much of the technology was lost after the fall of Rome and the subsequent Dark Ages, they at least showed the world it could be done!

 Modern times call for modern plumbing, and sanitation systems that have been improving constantly since 1855 when the first comprehensive sewer system in America was built in the city of Chicago.
 Shortly after this, Louis Pasteur discovered the connection between bacteria and disease.
 With this knowledge, municipalities quickly adapted their sanitation systems to prevent their citizens from drinking disease-filled water.